axelfleureau/optima-beta/replit.md

 # Optima - Marketing Intelligence Platform

 ## Overview
-Optima is an AI Operations Platform for international service businesses, evolving from a marketing intelligence SaaS.
-Its core purpose is to provide an intelligent, efficient, and secure solution for managing and automating operational tasks.
-Key capabilities include autonomous AI agents, a conversational Command Bar interface, multi-tenant architecture, automated quote-to-payment workflows via Stripe, and content generation using DALL-E/Sora 2.
-The platform targets agencies and SMEs globally, offering a disruptive glassmorphic/liquid glass design aesthetic.
+Optima is an AI Operations Platform designed for international service businesses, evolving from a marketing intelligence SaaS.
+Its primary goal is to deliver an intelligent, efficient, and secure solution for managing and automating operational tasks.
+Key features include autonomous AI agents, a conversational Command Bar interface, multi-tenant architecture, automated quote-to-payment workflows via Stripe, and content generation using DALL-E/Sora 2.
+The platform targets agencies and SMEs globally, distinguished by a disruptive glassmorphic/liquid glass design aesthetic.

 ## User Preferences
 - Language: Italian (UI and content)